e-c-k-e-r/vall-e/docs/models_v2.md

 	* could also be "mocked" by doing NAR-len demasking in chunks
 * inherent audio upscaling, as the model is trained on a 44KHz codec
 * some other features I can't recall

-However, I'm not sure if the additional complexity justifies it.
-* the current hurdle is that speaker similarity is ***dismal***